Saulotas/ROM-sorter/README.md

 # ROM-sorter
-PS script to sort files/roms based on the Region and the initial letter Place the sort.ps1 into a folder with unsorted roms.
+PS script to sort files/roms based on the initial letter Place the sort.ps1 into a folder with unsorted roms.
 Right click > Run with Poewrshell
 It will create a folder called 'export' and in that will create subfolders based on the first letter of the files, capitalised.